Signal

 Recurring claims

-- Multiple critical vulnerabilities in the Linux kernel have been patched with CVSS scores up to 9.8
+- Ubuntu released multiple security advisories fixing critical Linux kernel vulnerabilities with CVSS scores up to 9.8

-- Red Hat released important security updates for Satellite, OpenShift, and Apache httpd with CVSS scores up to 8.8
+- Red Hat released important security updates for libreswan, golang, mod_md, and kernel-rt

 How sources frame it